-- 1. At least nine credits to be used toward a minor concentration must have been taken at Mercy College. - 2.
-A student must have a 2.0 cumulative scholastic index in an area for it to be recorded as a minor concentration. - 3.
-Courses already counted toward a major or the general requirement cannot also constitute part of the minor concentration.
+- 1. At least nine credits used toward a minor concentration must be taken at Mercy College. - 2.
+A student must have a 2.0 cumulative scholastic index in a specific discipline above in order for the minor concentration to be recorded on the student's transcript - 3.
+Courses already counted toward a major or the General Education Liberal Arts Core Competency Skills requirement cannot also constitute part of the minor concentration. ^{} See specific program pages for specific requirements and additional information.
 In compliance with the Commissioner's Regulations NYSED and the federal government's Student Right to Know legislation, Mercy College presents the following information showing the graduation rate of students completing their academic programs.
 Student Right to Know First-time, Full-time Students seeking a Bachelor's degree Fall 2010 Cohort Number Pct.
 Fall 2010 Cohort 1,043 100% Earned bachelor's degree within six years (150% of normal time) 414 39.7% Earned associate's degree within three years (150% of normal time) 2 0.2% Total degrees 416 39.9% NOTES: